Syllabus

 of the statute, which at first blush appears to be a permissive provision

-as a qualification standard “a requirement that an individual shall
+a qualification standard “a requirement that an individual shall not

-not pose a direct threat to the health or safety of other individuals
+pose a direct threat to the health or safety of other individuals in

-by the Act as “a significant risk to the health or safety of others,
+Act as “a significant risk to the health or safety of others, which cannot

-Brief for United States et al. as Amici Curiae 22.
-That
+criterion, see Brief for United States et al. as Amici Curiae 22.

 individual’s present ability to safely perform the essential functions

-based on a reasonable medical judgment that relies on the most current
+a reasonable medical judgment that relies on the most current medical

 Albertsons answers essentially that even assuming the Government has